kaihendry/go-web-dynamo-starter/README.md

-Goal: Demonstrate how to develop an AWS hosted dynamodb Web application locally
+Goal: Develop a AWS dynamodb Web application locally

 Runs under an AWS_PROFILE called "mine", you will have to change that to yours when deploying to your AWS account.